Skip to Content Skip to Footer Accessibility Concerns

 The Dysart Unified School District is statutorily required to publish a proposed budget prior to holding a public hearing and meeting to adopt the budget.
 The proposed budget summary and notice of public hearing has been electronically transmitted to the Superintendent of Public Instruction and may be viewed here:

-2025 Proposed Budget Notice of Public Hearing
+2025 Adopted Budget Notice of Public Hearing

 HOW DYSART IS FUNDED